 The journal has a broad readership drawn from the variety of disciplines working in the area of licit and illicit drug use and drug policy, including those working in: public health and epidemiology; social science; evaluation;, community, education and welfare services; criminal justice; policy and advocacy; and human rights.
 The journal has an international readership.

 Commentary: These are usually between 2,500 and 4,000 words, and seek to explore in depth a particular topic or issue for debate, and may also include evidence and analysis.
 The Editor may invite expert responses to commentaries for publication in the same issue.
-Unstructured abstract.Review: These are usually between 4,000 and 8,000 words, and seek to review systematically a particular area of research, intervention, or policy.
+Unstructured abstract.Review: Reviews draw together a body of literature to reach one or more major conclusions.
+The methods should provide sufficient information for transparency and reproducibility.
+Systematic reviews are one type of review; authors are expected to use PRISMA for systematic reviews and the journal encourages authors to register their systematic reviews in a prospective register (e.g. PROSPERO).
+Reviews are usually between 4,000 and 8,000 words.

 Research paper: These are usually between 3,000 and 5,000 words, but we also consider longer length papers up to 8,000 words.
 Research papers are usually based on original empirical analyses, but may also be discursive critical essays.
 Structured abstract.Short report: These can be up to 2,000 words, an abstract of no more than 200 words, with one table, and no more than fifteen references.
 Structured abstract.